 In the months before your departure, AFSers have the opportunity to participate in various preparatory activities, including an online Student Learning Journey, which is an interactive course that brings AFSers from around the world together to learn how to develop essential global skills, intercultural communication techniques, and practice social impact, maximizing the outcomes of the AFS learning experience.

-AFS-USA will coordinate and share your international travel with you.
+Also during this time, AFS-USA will coordinate and share your international travel with you.
 You will need to coordinate your own travel to the point of international departure.
-From there, your journey in Switzerland will begin when you land, where you’ll be met by staff, and volunteers, and meet your fellow AFSers from around the world.
+From there, your journey in Switzerland will begin when you land, where you’ll be met by staff and volunteers…as well as your fellow AFSers from around the world!
 Shortly after arrival, you will attend an arrival orientation and get a crash course on Swiss culture, living with a host family, safety, and support structures.

 SUI-HS-afs-student-with-host-family-in-switzerland